keona1995/CleanDataProject/CodeBook.md

 The two categorical variables are subjectid and activity.

-subjectid:
+  * subjectid
     factor variable ranging consecutively from 1 to 30.
 These represent a random selection of volunteers from the original study with no further disclosure of characteristics.

-activity:
+  * activity
     factor variable indicating the activity that was measured.
 These activities were walking, walking upstairs, walking downstairs, sitting, standing, laying.
 In the final data set these are indicated in abbreviated form as walk, walkup, walkdown, sit, stand, lie.

 The dimensions of the tidy data set are 180 observations of 68 variables.